flatironinstitute/masala_public/README.md

 ## Using

+In order to use Masala, the `MASALA_PATH` environment variable must be set to the directory in which Masala is installed.

 ### Using Masala as a standalone application

 Masala applications can be written that link the Masala libraries, as with any conventional software.